My-Finance-Report/yearly_report/README.md

 # migration to python

-get worker working..
-there is a bug if you have a valid token but arent logged in
+make sure offer more reasonable options if you want to delete a category